 Today, the FDA approved Nuplazid (pimavanserin) as the first drug to treat hallucinations and delusions associated with Parkinson’s disease psychosis, which affects up to 40% of people with Parkinson’s.

 NPF’s National Medical Director, Dr. Michael S. Okun, says “Today’s approval of Nuplazid represents a major paradigm shift in the treatment of Parkinson’s disease psychosis.
-Through its novel and selective mechanism of action, Nuplazid is a breakthrough treatment that works in a whole new way -- treating hallucinations and delusions without blocking dopamine receptors and, therefore, not impairing motor function in Parkinson’s psychosis patients.”
+Through its novel and selective mechanism of action, Nuplazid is a breakthrough treatment that works in a whole new way -- treating hallucinations and delusions without blocking A chemical messenger (neurotransmitter) that regulates movement and emotions. receptors and, therefore, not impairing motor function in Parkinson’s psychosis patients.”

 What Does this Mean for the Parkinson’s Community?

 Before this approval, there was no FDA-approved drug for the treatment of psychosis in Parkinson’s.
 Expert neurologists and psychiatrists had to choose between one of several atypical antipsychotic medications that were not proven effective in Parkinson’s or one that had been proven effective but had a fairly negative safety profile and required patients to take weekly blood tests to make sure that they were tolerating the drug well.